orxfun/orx-iterable/README.md

 * `&mut X: IntoIterator<Item = &mut <X as IntoIterator>::Item>`

-Then our collection will automatically implement `CollectionMut`.
+Then our collection will implement also the `CollectionMut` trait.

 <br />
 <details>